june2/study/GraphQL_vs_REST.md

     ]
 }
 ```
-This is makes it very difficult to handle the error scenarios and the makes the monitoring process cumbersome.

 3. Exposed Schema and Resource Attacks
 Unlike RESTful services GraphQL services mandates that the client has to know about the data schema to query.
 If you are exposing your API to a third party you are basically exposing your internal data structure.
 A great care has to be taken care so that the client doesn't create expensive join queries that can potentially lead to Denial of Service (DoS) attacks on your server.